NaiemaElsaadi/Capstone-Project/README.md

 ## Overleaf Report

 The detailed report for this project is available on Overleaf.
-You can access it and viewed on [here](https://www.overleaf.com/read/sgvfbcrvqqhn#c4ef91).
+You can access it and view it [here](https://www.overleaf.com/read/sgvfbcrvqqhn#c4ef91).